hhhhhhamburger/Domestic_Households_by_size_and_year/README.md

 # Analyzes data on Domestic Households by Household size and year.

-This repository contains a series of R scripts for data analysis, visualization, and statistical inference, likely as part of coursework for STAT S261F.
+This repository contains a series of R scripts for data analysis, visualization, and statistical inference.

 ## File Overview